-(b) give the executive director an approved form under section 110R that is false, misleading or incomplete in a material particular.

-- (2) Subsection (1)(b) does not apply to a staff member in relation to particular information that the staff member is unable to provide if the staff member- - (a) indicates in the approved form the information that the staff member is unable to provide; and - (b) otherwise gives the information in the approved form to the best of the staff member's ability.
+- (b) give the executive director an approved form under section 110R that is false, misleading or incomplete in a material particular. - Maximum penalty-100 penalty units or 2 years imprisonment. - (2) Subsection (1)(b) does not apply to a staff member in relation to particular information that the staff member is unable to provide if the staff member- - (a) indicates in the approved form the information that the staff member is unable to provide; and - (b) otherwise gives the information in the approved form to the best of the staff member's ability.